genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/02_tables-advanced.md

         }
     }
 ```
-Some tables provided by the platform have subtables, such as COUNTERPARTY → ALT_COUNTERPARTY_ID, or GENESIS_PROCESS → GENESIS_PROCESS_MONITOR.
+Some tables provided by the platform have subtables.
 The example below shows the `GENESIS_PROCESS` monitoring table, which includes a subtable called `GENESIS_PROCESS_MONITOR`.

 ```kotlin
 table(name = "GENESIS_PROCESS", id = 12) {